ponder-app/ponder-app.github.io/index.md

 * Post entertaining, informative, or just interesting content to your audience

 ## Example convos
-* `Crypto`: What are the benefits and downsides of a world in which cryptocurrencies dominate?
-Is it overhyped?
+* `Crypto`: What are the benefits and downsides of changing to a crypto-based economy?
+Is it forced for the sake of innovation and change?
 * `Politics`: What's the underlying psychological cause of the political divide in the US?
-Is it the product of emotional problems on all sides?
+Is it a sign of emotional problems on all sides?
-* `Fitness`: Daily catalogue of your fitness routine and lessons learned throughout the process
+* `Fitness`: Catalogue your daily fitness routine and lessons learned throughout the process.
 * `Music`: Post your favorite music discoveries.
-Share the beats
+Share the beats.
 * `Finance and Investment`: Post updates about your daily trading activity and discuss your reasoning in real-time.
-If something is 🚀 🌝 then we need to know
+If something is 🚀 🌝 then we need to know.
 * `Humor`: Oh you're funny, you say?
-The floor is yours
+The floor is yours.